Expensent

 Why doesn't QuickBooks automatically enter bills from my email?

-QuickBooks Online does ingest documents sent to your unique @qbodocs.com address, but inbound email lands in the Receipts tab under "For Review" rather than posting directly to Bills.
-Users on the Intuit community have complained for years that QBO tends to classify forwarded documents as receipts even when they're clearly vendor bills, and there's no setting to force a bill classification.
-You still have to open the Receipts tab, confirm the document, and convert or match it to a bill.
-QBO automates the capture and OCR, but not the final posting decision.
+QuickBooks Online does ingest documents sent to your company-specific forwarding address, but inbound email lands in the Receipts review flow rather than posting directly to Bills.
+Current US help shows addresses ending in @assist.intuit.com; older accounts and older Intuit pages may still reference @qbodocs.com.
+You still have to review the document, confirm the extracted fields, and add, match, or categorize it.
+QBO automates capture and extraction, but not the final posting decision.

 Can QuickBooks Online auto-enter bills from bank feeds?

 Bank feeds import transactions from your connected bank and credit card accounts, and Bank Rules can auto-categorize them by description, amount, and account.
 If you enable the "Auto-add" toggle inside a rule, matching transactions post to the register without review.
 However, this is the ledger side of the equation — it records what you paid, not what you owe.
-The actual bill (the PDF invoice from your vendor) still needs to be captured separately, either by forwarding to @qbodocs.com or uploading manually.
+The actual bill (the PDF invoice from your vendor) still needs to be captured separately, either by forwarding to the QuickBooks forwarding address shown in your company or uploading manually.
 Bank rules can't create bills from invoice emails.

 What's the difference between the Receipts tab and Bills in QBO?